angband/angband/docs/a-quick-demo.rst

 to start with more money instead).
 Your character will have some food, a potion, some torches, and a scroll.
 Press ``e`` to see what you are wearing.
-You will find you are wearing armour on your body, wielding a broad sword and lighting the way with a torch.
+You will find you are wearing armour on your body, wielding a dagger and lighting the way with a torch.
 You have many other equipment slots but they are all currently empty.

 Press ``t`` to take something off.
 Note that the equipment listing is reduced to those objects which can actually be taken off.
 Press ``g`` to